voicebase/voicebase-docs/docs/how-to-guides/https-request-security.md

 ## GET requests

-The following requirements apply to GET requests:
+The following requirements apply to `GET` requests:

-- GET requests MUST NOT contain a body, expect when the body is a query string.
+- `GET` requests MUST NOT contain a body, expect when the body is a query string.
-- GET requests SHOULD include an `Accept` header that includes the type returned by the API as acceptable (most APIs return `application/json`).
+- `GET` requests SHOULD include an `Accept` header that includes the type returned by the API as acceptable (most APIs return `application/json`).
 Omitting the Accept header is interpreted as `Accept: */*`, but this is not recommended.

 ## PUT requests

-The following requirements apply to PUT requests:
+The following requirements apply to `PUT` requests:

-- PUT requests MUST specify the `Content-Type` of the body
+- `PUT` requests MUST specify the `Content-Type` of the body
-- PUT requests MUST specify the `Content-Length` of the body
+- `PUT` requests MUST specify the `Content-Length` of the body
-- PUT request type size MUST match the specified `Content-Type`
+- `PUT` request type size MUST match the specified `Content-Type`
-- PUT request body size MUST match the specified `Content-Length`
+- `PUT` request body size MUST match the specified `Content-Length`
-- PUT requests over 1MB in size SHOULD use Chunked-Transfer encoding and 100-Continue
+- `PUT` requests over 1MB in size SHOULD use Chunked-Transfer encoding and 100-Continue

+### API-Specific Details

+All currently available `PUT` APIs support `application/json` as the required `Content-Type`.

 ## POST requests

-The following requirements apply to POST requests:
+The following requirements apply to `POST` requests:

-- POST requests MUST specify the `Content-Type` of the body
+- `POST` requests MUST specify the `Content-Type` of the body
-- POST requests MUST specify the `Content-Length` of the body
+- `POST` requests MUST specify the `Content-Length` of the body
-- POST request type size MUST match the specified `Content-Type`
+- `POST` request type size MUST match the specified `Content-Type`
-- POST request body size MUST match the specified `Content-Length`
+- `POST` request body size MUST match the specified `Content-Length`
-- POST requests over 1MB in size SHOULD use Chunked-Transfer encoding and 100-Continue
+- `POST` requests over 1MB in size SHOULD use Chunked-Transfer encoding and 100-Continue

+### API-Specific Details

+Except for multi-part `POST` APIs specified below, all currently available `POST` APIs support `application/json` as the required `Content-Type`.

 ### Multi-part POST requests